Participer au site avec un Tip

 edge, allowing for non-uniform bin widths.

-consequently the number of bins (see `Notes` for more detail on
+consequently the number of bins (see the Notes section for more detail

-the estimators) from the data that falls within the requested
+on the estimators) from the data that falls within the requested range.

 in the range, the number of bins will be computed to fill the